-Amsterdam’s Red Light District is one of the city’s most popular and well-known destinations .
-Known for it’s many prostitutes, sex shops, and other naughty bits, the District is also undoubtedly one of the most safest and beautiful areas in Amsterdam.
+Amsterdam’s Red Light District is one of the city’s most popular and well-known destinations.
+The RDL is famous for its prostitutes, sex shops, and other naughty bits.
+The District is also undoubtedly one of the safest and most beautiful areas in Amsterdam.

 We know men love to explore all things sexual and provocative, it shouldn’t be frowned upon for us ladies to enjoy exploring the naughty side of Amsterdam as well… So why not?
 Go for it!
 Read my suggestions, plan your trip, and get your ‘naughty’ on.
 Let me know in the comments if you have visited Amsterdam!

 Just a foreword: this post does refer to graphic content.